 Instructions

-- Over medium-high heat bring a medium pot of water to a rolling boil.
-Stir in salt.
+- Bring a medium pot of water to a rolling boil over medium-high heat and stir in the salt.

-- Add flour and spinach to a food processor.
-Pulse until a soft dough forms and scrape down the sides as needed.
+- Add the flour and baby spinach to a food processor and pulse until a soft dough forms, scraping down the sides as needed.

-- Hold the disc above the boiling water and cut the dough into pieces with kitchen scissors, letting them fall into the boiling water as you cut.
+- Hold the disc above the boiling water and cut it directly into the pot using kitchen scissors, letting the pieces fall into the water.

-- Cook the fresh pasta for around 5 minutes, or until they float to the surface.
+- Cook the fresh pasta for around 5 minutes, or until the pieces float to the surface.

-- Add garlic, walnuts, extra virgin olive oil, basil, spinach, Pecorino cheese, Parmesan Reggiano cheese, lemon juice, salt, and black pepper to the bowl of a food processor.
-Pulse and blend them until a smooth pesto paste.
+- To make the pesto, add garlic, walnuts, extra virgin olive oil, basil, spinach, Pecorino, Parmesan Reggiano, lemon juice, salt, and black pepper to a food processor and blend until smooth.

-- Place the pesto paste in a large pan over medium-low heat and heat for around 1 minute or until warmed through.
+- Warm the pesto in a large pan over medium-low heat for about 1 minute.

 Notes